mingyuliutw/UNIT/README.md

 -  Please check out the [user manual page](USAGE.md).

--  For multimodal (or many-to-many) image translation, please check out our new work [MUNIT].(https://github.com/NVlabs/MUNIT).
+-  For multimodal (or many-to-many) image translation, please check out our new work on  [MUNIT](https://github.com/NVlabs/MUNIT).

 ### What's new.